West Ham United

 Tickets…

-Tickets for this sold-out game are still available on the Ticket Exchange, with Season Ticket Holders who cannot attend this fixture relisting their seats for other supporters to buy.
+Tickets have sold out, but you can still be there as Season Ticket Holders who cannot attend relist their seats for other supporters to buy.

 Travel…

-There are no planned disruptions to TfL Underground services on the Central and Jubilee lines, though there are set to be issues on the Bakerloo, Circle, District and Waterloo & City lines, Elizabeth line services, the Docklands Light Railway and the Lioness, Suffragette and Windrush lines on the London Overground.
+There are planned disruptions to TfL Underground services on the District, Piccadilly, Waterloo & City and Windrush lines, though the Docklands Light Railway (DLR) and Elizabeth line, are scheduled to run as normal.
 Supporters using these services are highly recommended to check their routes before departure.

-Similarly, there are planned disruptions on Greater Anglia and c2c mainline services, as well as the Southeastern network that serves Stratford International.
+There are minor disruptions expected across Greater Anglia and the Southeastern network that serves Stratford International.

 Supporters using public transport are advised to check their journeys before they travel, using resources such as TfL’s Journey Planner and the TfL Go app.
 Supporters may also wish to visit the National Rail website if travelling on the rail network.